-Travel4Green (T4G) is an autonomous nonprofit private project - independent of any NGO or Government, is designed and operated by Howarig Traders, the Operator of the Decentralized Autonomous Organization (DAO).
+Travel4Green (T4G) is an autonomous nonprofit private project - independent of any NGO or Government, is designed and operated by Howarig Traders, the Operator of the Decentralized Autonomous Organization (T4G DAO).

 The Project design is based on public and programmable blockchain set of smart contracts.
-The Project encourages travelers worldwide to calculate their carbon footprints to recognize how much carbon emissions they leave behind in the country they visit.
+The Project encourages travelers worldwide to calculate their carbon footprints to recognize how much carbon emissions they leave behind in a country or city they visit and then pay for polluting the environment.